 The California State University (CSU) no longer uses ACT or SAT examinations in determining admission eligibility for all CSU campuses.
 If accepted to a CSU campus, ACT or SAT test scores can be used as one of the measures to place students in the proper mathematics and written communication courses.
 Visit the CSU Student Success site for further information on course placement.
-For more information on admission criteria, please visit the First-Time Freshman Guidance and the First-Time Freshman Frequently Asked Questions pages.
+For more information on admission criteria, please visit the First-Time Freshman Guidance and the First-Time Freshman Guidance and the First-Time Freshman Frequently Asked Questions pages.
 To learn more about the admission requirements, impacted majors, impacted campuses, and eligibility index see Freshman: Admission Requirements.